 The grace of God has many expressions, but forgiveness is the first.
 Miss forgiveness and you’ll miss grace.
 How do we set aside grace?
 One way is to treat forgiveness as something other than a gift.
-If you think you have to work to earn what God has freely given, then you have made the cross of Christ of no effect.
+If you work to earn what God has given, then you have made the cross of Christ of no effect.
 You have set aside grace and made yourself a co-savior.

-Over the past few weeks we have looked at 12 reasons why Christians never need to confess their sins to be forgiven.
+Over the past few weeks we have looked at 12 reasons why we never need to confess our sins to be forgiven.
 By “confess” I mean listing all your sins.
 I thought it might be worth pulling all these reasons together in a single list with links back to the original posts…

 12 reasons why Christians don’t need to confess-to-be-forgiven

 1. It’s not in the Bible.
 To confess (homologeo) is to agree with God.
-Sinners need to agree that they are sinful and in need of a Savior.
-Saints need to agree that their sins have been dealt with and they are forgiven.
+We all need to agree that we are sinful and in need of a Savior.
+We also need to agree that our sins were dealt with once and for all at the cross.
+We need to agree with the scriptures that say we are eternally and completely forgiven.
+We need to stop misreading 1 John 1:9.

 2. You were forgiven 2000 years ago.
 All your sins were future sins – you hadn’t been born yet.